Easy Hawaii-Style Sweet and Sour Spare Ribs Recipe

 rib cuts

-What to eat Sweet and Sour Spare Ribs with
+Serving Suggestions for Sweet and Sour Spare Ribs

 Sweet and Sour Spare Ribs are commonly eaten with rice.
 Another great side dish to eat with this would be a scoop of mac salad.